-Article 12 Study programme profile - specialisations/differentiations - occupational requirements
+Article 12 Study programme profile - main subjects/differentiations - occupational requirements

 - 1. The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
-These can be found via the following links: MEC VT, ICT, IPO, LM&LE, WTB VT. - 2.
-The study programme has the following differentiations and/or specialisations: - Information Technology has the specialisations Software Engineering and Business Informatics. - Logistics Management (up to cohort 2013) has the differentiation Food and Flower Management.
-Students may follow this differentiation at the FIBS institute.
+These can be found via the following links: MEC FT, ICT, IPO, IDE, LM&LE, WTB FT. - 2.
+The study programme has the following main subjects: - Information Technology has the main subjects Software Engineering and Business Informatics. - Logistics Management has the main subject Food and Flower Management.
+Students may follow this main subject at the FIBS institute. - Starting September 2020 Industrial Design Engineering has the main subjects Industrieel Product Ontwerpen and Industrial Design Engineering.